 Some of the comments made by Peeriosity members related to this poll include the following:

-Consumer Products & Services Member – Initially it was strong leadership and endorsement/tone from the top (CFO) and over time is has to be replaced by strong performance.
-We did create new branding at the on-set to succeed any local historical and geographic centers with our global program and branding.
+Consumer Products & Services Member – Initially it was strong leadership and endorsement/tone from the top (CFO) and over time it has to be replaced by strong performance.
+We did create new branding at the onset to succeed any local historical and geographic centers with our global program and branding.

 Retail Member – All about understanding your stakeholders and speaking in terms of their priorities.

 Manufacturing Member – Shared Services branding becomes strong when the business partner’s interests are respected, prioritized, and delivered upon.

 Consumer Products & Services Member – Leadership should have a big role in communicating the purpose of the Shared Services area; especially when the transition of several areas under this organization.
 Clear and constant communication and emphasis on branding should be done in order to clearly state the benefits of the changes.

 Real Estate & Construction – This is an area we need to embrace so I look forward to comments/recommendations.

 Consumer Products & Services – Strong leadership that evolves to meet business needs and articulates the value delivered to those businesses creates a strong brand/equity.

 Healthcare, Pharmaceuticals, Biotech Member – Finance Shared Service is known and well-regarded among most areas of the global organization, but somewhat less understood among the US/HQ finance functional groups who so far have had less exposure.

 As demonstrated by our feature company, if the proper resources and effort are focused on developing and enhancing a brand image for Shared Services, strong results will follow.
 The relationship with key customers and suppliers is so critical to the success of Shared Services and developing a strong brand image will only enhance those important relationships.